Related pages

 Plastic master of the Gkkms of the Belgian State Railways

-More difficult is the Belgian Gkkms, a closed van.
-In real life built in 1946/47 with profiles folded from sheetmetal.
+More work is the Belgian Gkkms, a closed van.
+In real life built in 1946/47 with profiles folded from sheet metal.
 The roof is curved as described in the plastic section.
 In principle first glue a square box with 2 inside reinforcements for strength, then glue the roof on top and trim the oversize roof.
 After that glue all strips in place.
-The nails standing wide apart were individually pressed into the sheet with a sharp pin every mm, the others were rolled with the cutter blade.
-In this case the wagon is open at the underside.
-The sides, solebars and bufferbeams are in one piece because they were in the same plane.
-On the foto's you can see that I used the original model to make mould with 2 component silicone rubber
+Those rivets that stand wide apart were individually pressed into the sheet with a sharp pin, those with closer centers were rolled with the cutter blade.
+In this case the wagon body is open at the underside.
+The sides, solebars and bufferbeams are all part of one single piece because they are all share the same interior planes.
+On the photo you can see that I used the original model to make a mould with 2 component silicone rubber

 The mould made of the master

-In fact it is a double mould existing of an inside and outside form.
-The foto's only show the outer mould together with a casted copy made in it using 2 component polyurethane
+Actually it was a double mould existing of an inside and outside form.
+The foto's only show the outer mould together with a casted copy made using 2 component polyurethane

 copy and master

-Depending on the number of fine details you can use such a mould upto 50 times to make a copy.
-Your mould will gradually deteriorate, which means that sometimes pieces of details wil tear off when you take out your casting.
-The mould is made by taping the model into a box made to size, leaving about 1 cm clear on all sides.
-After that silicon rubber is mixed and poured in the box.
-After 8-24 hours you can take your original out again.
-Of course you cannot make a complete model in it.
-You still have to finish each individual model with handrails, steps and such undercut details you cannot cast.
-But each raw casting takes only about 15 min to retrieve the state of the original which took 3 evenings to produce.
+Depending on the number of fine details you can use such a mould between 10-40 times to make a copy.
+Your mould will gradually deteriorate, which means that you sometimes tear off pieces of details from the mould when you take out your casting.
+Also small bubbles seem to appear after X copies unless you use either high pressure or vacuum system to cure your mould to suppress all air bubbles in the silicon.
+Generally you can repair the copies until it becomes a bother.
+A mould is made by taping the model into a box made to size, leaving about 1 cm clear on all sides.
+After that 2 component silicon rubber is mixed and poured in the box.
+After 1-24 hours you can take your original out again.
+Of course you cannot make a complete model in it as some details cannot be copied.
+You still have to finish each individual model with handrails, steps and any undercut details that you cannot cast.
+But each raw casting takes only about 15 min to retrieve the state of the original which took 3-4 evenings to produce.
 I regularly use this copying technique to take shortcuts.
 For instance on Spaubeke the frontwall of the station is copy of the backwall.
 Saving some 300 individual cut pieces of plastic.
 In this case the mould is used only once but the timesaving was enormous making more than good the cost of silicone and casting materials.
-But you can use it to copy springs and axlebearings for your own models.
-Or to cast extra ventilators on roofs of diesels.
+But you can use also this technique to copy springs and axlebearings for your own models.
+Or cast additional ventilators on roofs of diesels.
 Or built one diesel masterfront and cast two equal copies.
-Or use it to repair things.
-For instance a broken body by making a copy of the intact front.
+Alternatively you can use it to repair things.
+For instance repairing a broken body by making a copy of the intact front.
 Another use is to make a backup of your work.
-If are working on a difficult model and the next operation has high risk of spoiling your work then first make a mould to preserve your work.
-Silicone rubber is expensive, about 30 euro a kg.
+If you are working on a difficult model and the next operation has a high risk of spoiling your work than you can first make a mould to preserve your work.
+Silicone rubber is relatve expensive, about 30 euro per kg.
 The price of PU is even higher.
 Minimum quantities are often 1 or even 2 kg.
-Instead of PU you can also use epoxy or materials such as gipsum, or other stonecast materials, all depending on the object.
+Instead of PU you can also use epoxy or materials such as gipsum, or other stonecast materials, all depending on the object and its use.

 author: Henk Oversloot